Congratulations to BellaVista DentalCare! Our July 2012 Social Practice of the Month!

 BellaVista DentalCare in Phoenix, Arizona provides general dentistry for both children and adults.
 Despite the busy pace in their practice, they focus on giving each patient individualized attention, advice and instruction.

 How do they manage this?
-Social media helps a lot.
+Dental social media helps a lot.
 By starting conversations that extend outside the office, they discover people’s individual needs, concerns, and joys!
 They express genuine interest.
 They treat people, not teeth.

 Here are some tips from BellaVista DentalCare for starting conversations with patients:

 Tip 1: Ask People What They’re Excited About

 BellaVista’s promotions are conversation starters.
 They’re asking their patients “What Makes You Smile?” and patients respond with a photo.
 This is awesome because: